sanderfrenken/MoreSpriteKit/README.md

 # MoreSpriteKit

-This repository offers additional node types and effects which you can use in combination with [SpriteKit](https://developer.apple.com/spritekit/).
-In addition it provides extensions to make complicated tasks a bit easier, and improve the readability of your code.
+This package offers additional node types and effects which you can use in combination with [SpriteKit](https://developer.apple.com/spritekit/).
+In addition it provides extensions to make complicated tasks a bit easier and improve the readability of your code.

 All sources are written in Swift.

 ## Example usage

-For examples using MoreSpriteKit, please refer to the demo project [MoreSpriteKitDemo](https://github.com/sanderfrenken/MoreSpriteKitDemo)
+For examples using `MoreSpriteKit`, please refer to the demo project [MoreSpriteKitDemo](https://github.com/sanderfrenken/MoreSpriteKitDemo)

 ### MSKAnimatedLabel

-SKNode that draws specified text over multiple lines, separated per newLine character.
+`SKNode` that draws specified text over multiple lines, separated per `newLine` character.
 The text typing can also be animated, meaning each character will be added after a specified interval, creating a typewriter effect.

 Use public initializer: